Rupert Bruce-Mitford: Other matters

-Meanwhile, in 1960, Bruce-Mitford embarked on an ultimately unsuccessful two-year attempt to acquire what would become known as the Cloisters Cross.
-The ivory cross, which a panel of experts at the museum declared "one of the finest and most impressive objects of the 12th century they [had] ever seen", appeared at the museum on 5 December 1960, following years of rumours as to its existence; Bruce-Mitford was alerted by a note marked "URGENT" that there was "a man at present over in Manuscript" with the cross, and that "this is the last day the man will be in London".
+Shortly thereafter, in 1960, Bruce-Mitford embarked on an ultimately unsuccessful two-year attempt to acquire what would become known as the Cloisters Cross.
+The ivory cross, which a panel of experts at the museum declared "one of the finest and most impressive objects of the 12th century they [had] ever seen", appeared at the museum on 5 December 1960, prior to which it was virtually unknown; Bruce-Mitford was alerted by an urgent note that a man had arrived with an ivory cross, and that it was his last day in London.
 (Note: The note read: "[There is a man] at present over in Manuscripts ...
 Mr Lasko is very anxious for you to see an object which he has with him — it appears to be a 2' Winchester style morse ivory altar cross, carved back and front.
 He asks if you could go over there — this is the last day the man will be in London.
 URGENT.")
-Bruce-Mitford studied the cross over the ensuing two years, including four days spent in a bank vault in Zurich, assembled a file an inch and a half thick, and successfully persuaded the treasury to allocate £195,000 for its purchase.
-But the purported owner, Ante Topić Mimara, steadfastly refused to disclose how he had obtained possession of the unprovenanced cross, amid swirling doubts about his background, and that the cross might be Nazi loot.
-The museum was unwilling to pay without this information and, with Mimara unwilling to disclose it, the museum's option expired at midnight on 31 January 1963.
-The Metropolitan Museum of Art had been waiting in the wings; its curator Thomas Hoving, untroubled by the issues with the cross and owner, stayed up with Mimara and purchased it immediately.
+Bruce-Mitford studied the cross over the ensuing two years—including four days spent in a bank vault in Zurich—assembled a file an inch and a half thick, and successfully persuaded the treasury to allocate £195,000 for its purchase.
+But as unsavoury rumours swirled around the owner, Ante Topić Mimara, and doubts persisted that the unprovenanced cross might be Nazi loot, Mimara steadfastly refused to disclose how he had obtained possession.
+With the museum unwilling to pay without this information and Mimara unwilling to disclose it, the museum's option expired at midnight on 31 January 1963.
+The Metropolitan Museum of Art had been waiting in the wings; its curator Thomas Hoving, untroubled by the issues with the cross and owner, stayed up over dinner with Mimara and purchased it immediately.
 (Note: Hoving published a book about the acquisition in 1981.
 In a later telling, he wrote that to acquire the cross for the Cloisters, "I had to conceal some nasty stuff I'd learned about the owner."
 This included that Mimara had "made off with hundreds of art treasures from what was called the Collecting Point established in Munich after the fall of the Third Reich", a deposit which "contained hundreds of thousands of works of art stolen primarily from Jewish collectors by the Nazis".)